**UPDATED: October 7, 2020

-A little over 100 days ago, the COVID-19 pandemic took full hold over life in the U.S. Our diligent, deliberate implementation of protocols included regular communication with residents and families.
+It has been over 6 months since the COVID-19 pandemic took full hold over life in the U.S. Our diligent, deliberate implementation of protocols included regular communication with residents and families.
 To date, we have sent hundreds of e-mails to our nearly 4,000 family and responsible party contacts.
 We have shared our COVID-19 protocols as they have been amended from time to time as well as information regarding any positive cases among residents or associates.

 We continually evaluate COVID-19 cases and spread in each of the markets and states where we operate as well as global and national research regarding spread characteristics of the disease.
 Our monitoring of the CDC, State, and local Health Departments helps us determine best practices on individual locations.
 Our research and tracking information informs how we may begin to implement a move toward more normalized environment with joyful experiences such as measured communal dining, small communal activities, and structured family visitations.

 Today, however, we must all work to safely transition to the next level of “openness” within our environments.
-For this we need your help.
+For this we continue to seek your help.

 We have learned a lot during this time not only about the disease but new ways to serve residents and families.
 New ways to serve and lift up caregivers.
 We are excited for what the future holds.
 It will be different, not in negative way but in new and better ways.
 We look forward to sharing this future with you.
 We have worked hard to prepare Legend Senior Living communities to move toward “normal” as soon as possible in measured and incremental steps.